Maria Kirilenko: 2010: First Grand Slam quarterfinal

-Kirilenko entered the French Open as 30th seed where she advanced to the round of 16 for the first time in her career, before losing to 17th seed and eventual champion Francesca Schiavone, having defeated defending champion Svetlana Kuznetsova en route.
+Kirilenko entered as 30th seed the French Open where she advanced to the round of 16 for the first time in her career, before losing to 17th seed and eventual champion Francesca Schiavone, having defeated defending champion Svetlana Kuznetsova en route.
 In the doubles draw, Kirilenko and Radwańska were seeded 11th.
 They reached the quarterfinals, before losing to the eventual champions Serena and Venus Williams in straight sets.

-At Wimbledon, she was 27th seed in the singles draw.
-She advanced to the third round, losing to eighth seed Kim Clijsters.
+At Wimbledon, she was 27th seed in the singles draw, and lost in the third round to eighth seed Kim Clijsters.

-Kirilenko also paired up with Agnieszka Radwańska in the doubles draw, where they were seeded 10th.
+Kirilenko also paired up with Agnieszka Radwańska in the doubles draw, where they were seeded No. 10.

-Kirilenko made the quarterfinals of the Bank of the West Classic in Stanford, California before losing to Radwańska.
+Kirilenko made the quarterfinals of the Stanford Classic in California, before losing to Radwańska.
 She entered in the doubles tournament with Victoria Azarenka, they ended in the semifinals.

-She then reached the second rounds of Western & Southern Financial Group Women's Open and the Rogers Cup, losing to Vera Zvonareva and Victoria Azarenka, respectively.
+She then reached the second rounds of Western & Southern Open and the Rogers Cup, losing to Vera Zvonareva and Victoria Azarenka, respectively.
 At the Pilot Pen Tennis, she reached the semifinals, losing to Nadia Petrova.

 She reached the third round of the US Open losing to 11th seed Svetlana Kuznetsova.

-She then reached the second rounds of Korea Open, losing to former world No. 1 Dinara Safina, and Toray Pan Pacific Open, losing to Flavia Pennetta.
+She then reached the second rounds of Korea Open, losing to former world No. 1, Dinara Safina, and Pan Pacific Open, losing to Flavia Pennetta.
 At the last Premier-Mandatory event of the year, the China Open, she lost in the third round to eventual finalist and compatriot Vera Zvonareva.
-In the HP Open, she retired in the second round due to a hip injury against Chang Kai-chen, after losing the first set 4–6.
+In the Japan Women's Open, she retired in the second round due to a hip injury against Chang Kai-chen, after losing the first set 4–6.
 Kirilenko reached the final of the Kremlin Cup where she fell to Victoria Azarenka.